Sustainable Northwest Wood's Restoration Juniper is sourced from rangeland restoration projects in Eastern Oregon.

 As a result, many acres of juniper are now being cut as part of a program to restore the grassland ecosystem.
 Sustainable Northwest Wood's Restoration Juniper is sourced from this program as we work to develop markets for this beautiful, durable, and useful wood while supporting the sawmills in rural communities.
 Click here to learn more about where our juniper is sourced.

 Juniper is characterized by its beautiful grain and warm cream and reddish tones.
-It performs exceptionally well outside (30+ years of rot resistance in ground-contact applications) and will last longer outdoors than second-growth western red cedar and redwood.
+It performs exceptionally well outside (natural rot resistance in ground-contact applications) and will last longer outdoors than second-growth western red cedar and redwood.
 It is also a beautiful choice for furniture and interior finishes.

 Juniper has several properties that make it unique and interesting to work with.
 It is prone to movement and bowing, as many woodworkers know, but it is also remarkably elastic: Bent boards can often be flexed back into straight lines (this is not possible with the hardwoods most of us know -- imagine trying to bend a dry piece of oak with your bare hands!).
 It also holds nails, screws, and staples better than fir or cedar, and yet often needs more than just wood glue along its edge to hold it in place.